Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 Anyone who is a pet owner will tell you why pet supplies are great items to sell online.
 Pet owners love their pets and will often spend tons of money to keep their furry friends happy.

-They will buy all sorts of ridiculous and cute things for their beloved companions, including novel pet leashes, collars, name tags, toys, and various other pet supplies.
+They will buy ridiculous and cute things for their beloved companions, including novel pet leashes, collars, name tags, toys, and various other pet supplies.

-On Etsy, you can make money from all sorts of accessories ranging from hair accessories and scarves to coin purses, wallets, and leather goods.
+On Etsy, you can make money from hair accessories and scarves to coin purses, wallets, and leather goods.

 You’ll also find tons of successful shops that sell headbands and other accessories for babies and toddlers.